SizzlingStats/sizzlingplugins/README.md

 CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+All individuals associated with SizzlingPlugins do not claim ownership of the contents of the directory "/external" and/or the directory "/lib".

+Source and Team Fortress are trademarks and/or registered trademarks of Valve Corporation.

 ## Contact